mozilla-conduit/review/README.md

 planned fixes.
 Also note that "fix-up" commits are not yet supported;
 see [bug 1481542](https://bugzilla.mozilla.org/show_bug.cgi?id=1481542).

-MozPhab is not using Arcanist to submit commits to Phabricator.
-If you wish to do so add the `--arc` switch.
-File a bug if you needed to use it because MozPhab failed to submit with default settings.

 ### Downloading a patch from Phabricator